World Cup 2022: What is the state of play outside of Europe in qualifying for Qatar?

-European qualifying for 2022 World Cup is reaching its business end but remaining confederations are behind schedule as a result of the coronavirus pandemic; Mohamed Salah's Egypt beat Sadio Mane's Senegal in their play-off first leg; Canada among less-fancied nations aiming to qualify
+European qualifying for 2022 World Cup is reaching its business end but remaining confederations are behind schedule as a result of the coronavirus pandemic

 It is crunch time on the road to Qatar 2022 but with the European slots nearly done and dusted, there are still several spaces left for nations across the globe.